V4Fire/Client/src/components/super/i-static-page/modules/provider-data-store/README.md

 ## providerDataStore

-`providerDataStore` is a property from the root component that implements a [[Cache]] data structure.
+`providerDataStore` is a property from the root component that implements the [[Cache]] data structure.
 The structure contains elements as [[ProviderDataItem]].
-Each element has extra API based on `core/object/select` to find a chunk from the whole data by the specified query.
-Also, you can touch the `data` to access the raw data object.
+Each element has an additional API based on `core/object/select` to find a fragment from all the data for the given query.
+Alternatively, you can touch `data` property to access the raw data object.

 ### Specifying an engine to cache data

-By default, providers' data are stored within a [[RestrictedCache]] structure, but you can specify the cache structure manually.
+By default, providers data are stored in the [[RestrictedCache]] structure, but you can specify the cache structure manually.

 ```typescript
 import Cache from 'core/cache/simple';